hectorcorrea/solr-for-newbies/tutorial.md

 Notice that setting the PATH this way will make it available for your *current* Terminal session.
 You might want to edit the PATH setting in your `~/.bash_profile` or `~/.bashrc` to make the change permanent.

-If you don't do this you will need to make sure that you always refer to Solr with the full path, for example `~/solr-7.4.0/bin/solr`.
+If you don't do this you will need to `cd` into the `~/solr-7.4.0/bin` folder before executing these commands or make sure that you always refer to Solr with the full path, for example `~/solr-7.4.0/bin/solr`.

 ## Creating our first Solr core